This site is intended for US eye care professionals only.

 VS SHAM POOLED/PROJECTED SHAM

 Projected sham from Year 2 to Year 3 was estimated from the mean rate of change in each 6-month period from Year 0 to Year 2 in the sham group (n=87).
-This is a prespecified analysis with no statistical testing hierarchy.
+This is a post hoc analysis with no control for type 1 error.
 No conclusions can be drawn from this analysis.5

 In a post hoc analysis of the